WHAT IS QUIDDITCH?

 • If a Sparking is called all players must ground themselves immediately.
 Failure to do so and capitalising upon this may result in the non-offending team being awarded a penalty.

-• Refusal to continue to play a game will result in the game being forfeited and the opposing team being gifted the win by 150 points to nil.
+• Refusal to continue to play a game will result in the game being forfeited and the opposing team being gifted the win by one snitch catch to nil.

 There are another seven hundred fouls (approximately) that may result in a warning, penalty, a Green or Red Sparking or removal from the game by the referee, including: